310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 yes… but still, we will do what we can.
 {% endbubble %}

-{% bubble Chiaki v2 %}
+{% bubble Chiaki norsmile %}
 Yup.
 Of course, we’ll ensure full backup for Sengoku while doing our job.
 I would like to think that even though we’re physically far apart, our hearts are always one and the same.
 {% endbubble %}

-{% bubble Chiaki frown %}
+{% bubble Chiaki sighfrown %}
 Takamine is still prioritizing his personal work as we speak, though…

+But, well… I suppose he can’t boycott the work he had already agreed to do, so there isn’t much we can do about it.
 {% endbubble %}

-{% bubble Chiaki serious %}
+{% bubble Chiaki idle %}
-But, well… I suppose he can’t boycott the work he had already agreed to do, so there isn’t much we can do about it.

 Takamine used to have no motivation, but now he works hard on his jobs no matter the reason.
-Personally, I refuse to oppose that.
+Personally, I don’t want to oppose that.

 The one who kept telling him to do his best, and to keep going is me, after all.

 I refuse to become a two-faced person who changes what they say depending on the time and place.
 {% endbubble %}

-{% bubble Kanata smile %}
+{% bubble Kanata smileconfident %}
 fufu~ that would not be cool to do after all, right?
 {% endbubble %}

-{% bubble Chiaki idle %}
+{% bubble Chiaki serious %}
 Yeah… Anyway, we have a scene to shoot, but I’d like to support Sengoku by gathering information in between.

 In the meantime, I’m trying to contact the ever-knowledgeable Tenshouin on HoldHands to see if he knows anything.
 I’ll try other people, as well.
 {% endbubble %}

-{% bubble Kanata v2 %}
+{% bubble Kanata smilesoft %}
 me too, i will ask [rei] if he knows something, since he is always so well-informed on everything.
 {% endbubble %}